NuSTAR/nuskybgd/README.md

 In /docs there is a detailed documentation and walk through.
 Please read this first before attempting to use this software.

+## Reference:

-This code was written by Dan Wik, and was originally described in the appendix of the paper here:
+This code was originally written by Dan Wik, and was originally described in the appendix of the paper here:

 http://adsabs.harvard.edu/cgi-bin/bib_query?arXiv:1403.2722

 If you use nuskbygd, please reference this paper.

+## Warnings:

 This code is offered "as is" for the user.
 Users should be warned that using nuskbygd occasionally requires some tweaking of the scripts to